• Skip to primary navigation

 5. Use a wet paper towel to wipe any jam off the lip of the jars.
 You might want to make a second pass, to be sure.
 This is important for the seal, and for food safety.

-6. Immediately affix the lids, tighten the rings, and carefully put them in the pot of boiling water.
+6. Immediately affix the lids, tighten the rings, and carefully place jars in the pot of boiling water.
 Allow them to boil for 10 minutes.
-(Add 5 minutes for altitudes above 1,000 feet; add 10 minutes for altitudes over 6,000 feet.)

 8. Allow to cool overnight.
 I like to carefully remove the rings - without disturbing the lids - to allow it to dry out between the jar/ring.
 This prevents rusting.

-9. The next day, check all lids for a proper seal: they should have sucked down into a vacuum seal as the jars cooled.
+9. The next day, check all lids for a proper seal: they should have sucked down into a vacuum seal as the jars of peach jam have cooled.
+Screw bands on tight.

-10. Store properly sealed jars for later use; refrigerate any that did not seal for use in the coming weeks.
+10. Store properly sealed jars in a cool, dark place for later use; refrigerate any jars of jam that did not seal for use in the coming weeks.

 Close up photo of a small jar of orange coloured jam next to a piece of toast